zeegithubsc/AmExpert-2021-Machine-Learning-Hackathon/README.md

 ### Guidelines for Final Submission
 Please ensure that your final submission includes the following:

 •	Solution file containing the predictions for next 3 products (format is given in sample submission csv) Note : Format of your submission should be as mentioned in the sample submission file.

 •	Code file for reproducing the submission, note that it is mandatory to submit your code for a valid final submission

 ### Submission Tutorials:
 How to Make a Submission?
 •	All Submissions are to be done at the solution checker tab.

 •	For a step by step view on how to make a submission check the below video

 ### Hackathon Rules
 •	The final standings would be based on private leaderboard score.

 •	You should not use Customer_ID as a feature to build the model.

 •	Setting the final submission is recommended.
-Without a final submission, the submission corresponding to best public score will be taken as the final submission
+Without a final submission, the submission corresponding to best public score will be taken as the final submission.

-•	Use of external data is prohibited
+•	Use of external data is prohibited.

-•	You can only make 10 submissions per day
+•	You can only make 10 submissions per day.

-•	Entries submitted after the contest is closed, will not be considered
+•	Entries submitted after the contest is closed, will not be considered.

-•	The code file pertaining to your final submission is mandatory while setting final submission
+•	The code file pertaining to your final submission is mandatory while setting final submission.

 •	Throughout the hackathon, you are expected to respect fellow hackers and act with high integrity.

 •	Analytics Vidhya and American Express holds the right to disqualify any participant at any stage of the competition if the participant(s) are deemed to be acting fraudulently.

-•	Use of multiple Login IDs will lead to immediate disqualification
+•	Use of multiple Login IDs will lead to immediate disqualification.